 Their cakes include chocolate cake, carrot and walnut cake and flourless lemon cake.
 They have some incredible breads that are available on different days of the week.

-These include their apple, raisin and cinnamon bread, the goats cheese, caramelized onion and thyme bread, and their amazingly soft brioche loaf, which is just perfect for your freshly brewed coffee!
+These include their apple, raisin and cinnamon bread, the goats cheese, caramelised onion and thyme bread, and their amazingly soft brioche loaf, which is just perfect for your freshly brewed coffee.

 La Renaissance Pâtisserie is a pâtisserie and café which serves some amazing french pastries, cakes, and coffee for an indulgent breakfast in Sydney.
 The pâtisserie has a covered, botanical courtyard where you can enjoy artisanal pastries in peace.

-They serve Zulu, which is a milk and dark chocolate mousse cake with a chocolate ganache center and an almond base.
-They serve a lemon tart, a fruit tart, chocolate éclairs, cheesecake, crème brûlée, mille feuilles and a coffee éclair.
+They serve Zulu, which is a milk and dark chocolate mousse cake with a chocolate ganache centre and an almond base.
+What’s more, they serve a lemon tart, a fruit tart, chocolate éclairs, cheesecake, crème brûlée, mille feuilles and a coffee éclair.

-They also serve baguettes, pies and savory croissants which are perfect brunch options.
-They always have a fresh selection of morning pastries for you, from croissants and pain au chocolat, to pistachio swirls and almond croissants.
+They also serve baguettes, pies and savoury croissants which are perfect brunch options.
+This patisseries always has a fresh selection of morning pastries for you, from croissants and pain au chocolat, to pistachio swirls and almond croissants.

 They also have dashi scrambled eggs on toast, onigiri with tonjiru pork and vegetable soup, grilled salmon congee, and mixed vegetable tempura with green tea soba.
 The café is modern, light and trendy, with lots of indoor seating, and a cosy vibe.

-Playfair Café is a vibrant café in the center of Sydney.
+This is a vibrant café in the centre of Sydney.
 It is small and unassuming, with outdoor covered seating available.
 However, the team at Playfair Cafe are well known for their breakfasts, and are praised for their menu.
-They serve their ‘big brekky’ including eggs, toast, bacon, tomato, and mushrooms.
+Amongst their most popular dishes is their ‘big brekky’ including eggs, toast, bacon, tomato, and mushrooms.

-They have eggs benedict, bruschetta, salmon and eggs, corn fritters with bacon and avocado and soft brioche French toast with poached pear, berries, ice cream and mascarpone.
+Apart from this, they have eggs Benedict, bruschetta, salmon and eggs, corn fritters with bacon and avocado and soft brioche French toast with poached pear, berries, ice cream and mascarpone.

 They also have their classic breakfast rolls and wraps, along with their avocado, feta and lemon toast.

 Two Good Eggs is a café that serves some delicious breakfast food.
 The café is unassuming and relatively inexpensive, but definitely deserves a spot amongst our best places for breakfasts in Sydney.

-They serve toasted banana bread, muesli, double smoked ham and aged cheddar croissant, toasted sandwiches, breakfast burgers, and breakfast wraps.
-The café has a large selection of cooked breakfasts, too, which is always good to hear!
+They serve toasted banana bread, muesli, double smoked ham and aged cheddar croissant.
+Then there are toasted sandwiches, breakfast burgers, and breakfast wraps.
+The café has a large selection of cooked breakfasts, too, which is always good to hear.

 There are tons of vegetarian options, and a large selection of coffees.
 One of their top dishes is their avocado bruschetta with tomatoes, feta, pepitas, poached eggs, and basil oil.
 The café is bright and colorful, with lots of indoor and outdoor seating.

-Their motto is ‘good food and coffee meets good vibes’, to which their decor mirrors.
+Their motto is ‘good food and coffee meets good vibes’ and it’s emblazoned on their mirror.
 They have been open for over fifteen years, and they are wildly popular.

-They sure their signature muesli, carrot ginger and rhubarb bircher, fresh fruit with lemon curd, Belgian style waffles with sweet toppings and a green shakshuka.
+One of their best plates sure their signature muesli.
+There is a carrot, ginger and rhubarb bircher, fresh fruit with lemon curd, Belgian style waffles with sweet toppings and a green shakshuka.

 They also have their breakfast ‘smorgasbord’ for two, including eggs, polenta, salmon rillettes, black pudding and apple, rhubarb bircher, sourdough soldiers and a smoothie.

-They also have poached eggs, Italian butter beans, spiced chicken and waffles, as well as their famous brioche breakfast bun with egg, bacon, cheese, nduja, chili jam and BBQ sauce.
+And let’s not forget the poached eggs, Italian butter beans, spiced chicken and waffles, as well as their famous brioche breakfast bun with egg, bacon, cheese, nduja, chilli jam and BBQ sauce.

 Dare Cafe is rated as one of the top 50 restaurants in the whole of Sydney.
 They are known for their cozy and welcoming atmosphere and their excellent service and quality food.

-They serve dishes such as their Belgian waffles, which can be sweet (with Nutella, strawberries, banana and ice cream), or savory (caramelized banana, bacon and maple syrup).
+If you dine here, you really should try their Belgian waffles, which can be sweet (with Nutella, strawberries, banana and ice cream), or savoury (caramelised banana, bacon and maple syrup).